How to get to Santorini: the complete guide

-Another way you can get to Santorini from Athens is by flight.
-It surely is convenient, as the routes are quite frequent, especially during high season.
-However, you need to pre-book your ticket well in advance, as the island gets quite busy from June on.
+You can also get to Santorini from Athens by plane.
+It surely is convenient, as the connections are quite frequent, especially in high season.
+However, you need to pre-book your ticket well in advance, as the island gets quite busy starting in June.

 How to get to Santorini from Mykonos?

-Unfortunately, there are no direct flights announced from Mykonos to Santorini.
-Indirect flights that connect the two islands last from 2 hr and 10 min, depending on the stop, and the tickets can be quite expensive.
+Reminder: there are no direct flights from Mykonos to Santorini.
+Indirect flights that connect the two islands vary in travel time, while plane tickets tend to be a bit pricey.

 Beautiful sandy beach with amenities in Santorini

 How to get to Santorini from Crete?

 The best way to travel to Santorini from Crete is by ferry, as there are no direct flights between the two islands.
 The ferry from Crete leaves from the port of Heraklion and gets to Santorini in about 2-6 hr, depending on the type of vessel you’ve chosen (high-speed or conventional).

 In summer, there are usually 2-3 daily ferry crossings, operated by 4 companies: Minoan Lines, Seajets, Aegeon Pelagos and Golden Star Ferries.
 A standard ferry ticket costs around €60.

 The easiest way to go to Santorini from Milos is by ferry.
 There are at least 2 daily ferry crossings to Santorini that depart from Adamantas, the main port of Milos.
 The ferry trip duration ranges between 1 hr 50 min and 4 hr.
 The price of a standard ticket starts at €17 for conventional ferries and at €70 for high-speed ferries.